 hat stuffed with newspapers

-trying to fit in desperate
+trying to fit desperate

 bottle feeding orphan calves